 Epaphroditus carried the gift of money from Philippi to Paul in Rome (2:25-30).
 That gift he described as “I have all and abound . . .
 I am full . . .”
 He received full payment and had a surplus in his bank account.
 The Greek indicates that he viewed filling as his status quo.
 There was no ingratitude on Paul’s part.

-The two words “from” in the above phrase indicate appreciation for the kindness of both Epaphroditus and the church.
+The two words “from” in the above phrase indicate appreciation for both Epaphroditus and the church’s kindness.

 Giving is a barometer of our spiritual condition.